Law, Science, and Technology Faculty

 As Associate Director of the Law Library, Theresa K. Tarves is responsible for the management of day-to-day operations of the Law Library.
 She assists the associate dean and director of the Law Library with long-range planning and budget administration, as well as project identification and implementation.
 Additionally, Tarves teaches a section of the 1L Legal Research course and provides general reference and research support to library patrons.

-Megan S. Wright is an Associate Professor of Law and Medicine—Penn State Law’s first joint appointment with the College of Medicine—as well as an affiliate faculty member with the Department of Sociology and the Rock Ethics Institute in the College of the Liberal Arts.
-She teaches Introduction to Health Law, Bioethics and Law, and Public Health Law.
+Megan S. Wright is a Professor of Law and Medicine—Penn State Law’s first joint appointment with the College of Medicine—as well as an affiliate faculty member with the Department of Sociology, the Rock Ethics Institute, and the Bioethics Program in the College of the Liberal Arts.
+She teaches Torts, Health Law, Bioethics and Law, and Public Health Law.